MRamya-sri/NLP_-NATURAL-LANGUAGE-PROCESSING-/README.md

 ## Overview

-Repositories include various examples, exercises, and explanations related to NLP techniques and concepts.
+The repository includes various examples, exercises, and explanations related to NLP techniques and concepts.

 ## Contents